learningequality/studio-docs/docs/make_inclusive_content.rst

   * `The MathJax website <http://www.mathjax.org>`_ provides guidance on creating accessible pages using their display engine.

-  * The `DO-IT project <http://www.washington.edu/doit/are-there-guidelines-creating-accessible-math?465=>`_ from the University of Washington provides guidance on creating accessible math content.
+  * The `DO IT project <https://www.washington.edu/doit/are-there-guidelines-creating-accessible-math>`_ from the University of Washington provides guidance on creating accessible math content.

   * `The AccessSTEM website <http://www.washington.edu/doit/programs/accessstem/overview>`_ provides guidance on creating accessible science, technology, engineering and math educational content.

-  * The `Design Science News blog <http://news.dessci.com/accessible-math>`_ shares information about making math accessible.

 .. _custom_content: